Thursday, October 17, 2024

 Page 45 - Travilla Inc. opened in 1956, not 1952, as stated on page 25.

 Page 45 - The House of Travilla closed in 2003, not 1995.
-(In M. Reilly's California Couture, Sarris listed the designers after Travilla for Maureen Riley in 2000’s California Couture, Paul Whitney 1989-93; Lourdes Chavez 1993- and Rosana Joerg 1998-.)
+(In M. Reilly's California Couture, Sarris listed the designers after Travilla: Paul Whitney 1989-93; Lourdes Chavez 1993- and Rosana Joerg 1998-.)

 Page 46 - Moviola was Travilla’s third job after Cabo Blanco (starring Charles Bronson) and the television film She’s Dressed to Kill (which he promoted on the Dinah show with former leading ladies Debbie Reynolds, Diahann Carroll, Jane Powell, Jean Peters and Jane Russell.)